persunde/persunde.github.io/_posts/Beautify your markdown Nextjs blog with Highlightjs.md

 This is the code before we apply the code beautifier.
 This function takes inn the body, or the main text, of the blog as markdown text, and returns a HTML version of the markdown text using the library react-markdown.

+### Just want to copy/paste a solution?
+If you just want to find a solution to copy/paste, install the packages and go down to **Final Result** to see the end result code.

 ## Install the Needed packages
 Now we want to add the beautifier to our code.
 First install **react-highlight**